Schedule

 • Follow the instructions in the book: from within ArcGIS Pro, navigate to the tutorial files in the GISTforPro folder.

-Work on and help with Take-home exam
+Work on and help with the Take-home exam